Florida Man: Origin

 The meme originated in February 2013 with the now abandoned Twitter account @_FloridaMan, which quoted notably strange or bizarre news headlines containing the words "Florida man", such as "Florida man run over by van after dog pushes accelerator" or "Police arrest Florida man for drunken joy ride on motorized scooter at Walmart".
 The account referred to "Florida Man" as the "World's Worst Superhero".

+In an interview with WUSF, author Craig Pittman attributed the origin of the ‘Florida Man’ stereotype to the writings of a man named Frederic Remington, predating the Internet.
+Upon visiting the state in 1995, Pittman states that Remington “wrote about encountering low-browed cow folk who would kill each other over cattle that he said weren't even fit for a pointer dog to mess on, which sort of started the stereotype rolling.”
+In the same interview, Pittman theorizes that the recount in Florida during the 2000 election brought increased attention to the state that aided the rise of the meme.

 Spread

+2010s

 Before the creation of the meme, the state of Florida had already garnered a colorful reputation on the Internet, with the social aggregation site Fark hosting a "Florida" content tag in the years before the Twitter account @_FloridaMan appeared.

 Also before the meme's creation, the novels of author Tim Dorsey were notable for their frequent depictions of outlandish and violent criminal activity in Florida.
+Florida-native and author Carl Hiaasen’s novels also have a reputation for their depictions of eccentric Florida residents and their activities.